Stan Arthur: After military

 Arthur joined Lockheed Martin in 1996 and was appointed President, Missiles and Fire Control – Orlando, Florida, in July 1999.

 Education

 Arthur is a graduate of Miami University in Oxford, Ohio.
-He later earned a second bachelor's degree in aeronautical engineering from the U.S. Naval Postgraduate School and received his master's degree in administration from George Washington University.
+He later earned a second bachelor's degree in aeronautical engineering from the Naval Postgraduate School and received his master's degree in administration from George Washington University.

 Awards and decorations

 In 1996 Arthur received the Admiral Arleigh A. Burke Leadership Award from the Navy League.
 He was inducted into the Naval Aviation Hall of Honor in 2008.
 He also received the Gray Eagle Award.

 The Admiral Stan Arthur Award For Logistics Excellence is presented annually in his honor, and recognizes military and civilian logisticians who epitomize excellence in logistics planning and execution.